Last Updated: May 10, 2019

 A NOTE TO INTERNATIONAL USERS

-While the ARI Site is currently intended for and directed towards users in the United States, from time to time ARI may collect information from international users.
-ARI has implemented data privacy practices consistent with the data privacy principles outlined in the OECD Privacy Guidelines, the APEC Privacy Framework and the Federal Trade Commission’s Data Privacy Principles.
+While the https://aynrand .org, https://ari.aynrand.org and https://campus.aynrand.org ARI Sites are currently intended for and directed towards users in the United States, from time to time ARI may collect information from international users.
+ARI has implemented data privacy practices consistent with the data privacy principles outlined in the OECD Privacy Guidelines, the APEC Privacy Framework and the Federal Trade Commission’s Data Privacy Principles, and GDPR.
 Privacy regulations change rapidly, and ARI strives to maintain the highest data privacy practices consistent with domestic and international regulations.
+Users in the European Union should refer to the above Data Privacy Best Practices in the European Union section regarding ARI’s promises to each EU User.

 If you want access to or wish to update any of your Personal Information or have any questions or complaints about our privacy practices, please contact us at: